IliasN/C-sharp-USBLocker/Application_package/readme.md

 In the application folder just put the image that you want with the name "wallpaper.png".
 How to close the application :
 Just kill it in the task manager.

+The app works if you put it on an usb key and choose itself as the key